meetakinkunmi/Chi-square-Analysis-of-Direct-Marketing-Campaign-of-Portuguese-Banking-Institution/README.md

 |Asymp.
 Sig.|0.00                       |

-- **Decision:** Since p-value (0.00) < 0.05, we therefore fail to accept the null hypothesis and conclude that 60% or more clients did not subscribe to Term Deposit after the campaign.
+- **Decision:** Since p-value (0.00) < 0.05, we therefore fail to accept the null hypothesis and conclude that 60% or more customers did not subscribe to Term Deposit after the campaign.
+That is, based on the objective of this analysis, the marketing campaign can be considered an unsuccessful one.

-**Objective 2:** Determine if there is an association between the job type of customers and clients subscribing to Term Deposit
+**Objective 2:** Determine if there is an association between the job type of customers and customers subscribing to Term Deposit

-**Hypothesis**
+**Hypothesis:**

 - H<sub>0</sub>: There is no association between the job type of customers and customers subscribing to Term Deposit